orenbenkiki/dynamake/README.rst

 * Allow using checksums instead of timestamps to determine if actions can be skipped, either by default or on a per-file basis.

+* Allow easy access to the expanded list of output files.
+For pattern outputs, the captured names should remain as capture patterns.